Understanding the China regulatory system for medical devices

 Medical Device Validation Testing

-Manufacturers must write standards and file for validation testing at SFDA designated sites for the to-be-registered products.
+Manufacturers must write standards and file for validation testing at CFDA designated sites for the to-be-registered products.
 There are product categories that also require China Compulsory Certificate (CCC Mark).

 Clinical Evaluation/ Investigation